TheAlfkid/Twitch.tv-Alfkid/README.md

 # PlugDJ rules

+* Command prefix is .
+(Use it like this: ".freespin")

 * This is an English only channel!

 * Bork songs and other meme songs are welcome here